 The Danish landscape artist Lili Elvenes (1882-1931), born Einar Wegener and better known as Lili Elbe, and her spouse, the Art Deco portrait artist...

 min Read10 November 2022

 From soldiers to frolicking schoolchildren and New England fishing communities, Winslow Homer depicted American life.
-His works present un-idealized, yet visually-stunning views of the nation after its brutal Civil War.
-Our October partner, The Clark Art Institute in Williamstown, Massachusetts, owns a great assortment of Homer’s paintings, as well as many prints based on his works.
-We can use The Clark’s collection to explore how Winslow Homer painted America.
+His works present unidealized, yet visually-stunning views of the nation after its brutal Civil War.
+The Clark Art Institute in Williamstown, MA, owns a great assortment of Homer’s paintings, as well as many prints based on his works.
+We can use Institute’s collection to explore how Winslow Homer painted America.

 Homer also painted scenes of the upper classes engaged in leisure activities such as swimming and riding.
 He worked primarily in the American northeast, specifically New England and the mountains of upstate New York.
 However, he traveled to Florida, Canada, Bermuda, and the Caribbean.
 Additionally, he also spent time in both England and France.

-If you want to learn more about the Winslow Homer paintings and prints at the Clark Art Institute, the good news is that the museum is open again!
-You can also watch this series of short videos about sixteen key Homer artworks in the museum’s collection.
+If you want to learn more about the Winslow Homer paintings and prints at the Clark Art Institute, we recommend watching this series of short videos about 16 key artworks by Homer in the museum’s collection.